Panchodelis/Voron-Trident-Bed-Front-Cover-with-LED-Logo/README.md

 - Easy to install and remove.
 - Can slightly help maintain **bed temperature stability** when printing with **open doors** or in **cooler environments**.
 - ⚠️⚠️⚠️ Not compatible with other Trident sizes at the moment.
 - ⚠️⚠️⚠️ This design is made for an LDO Voron Trident 250 mm kit with a 10 mm thick aluminum bed plate.
-I’ll be uploading an adaptation for 8 mm plates soon.
+  Added 8 mm aluminum bed plate version (not tested, I don’t have this bed version, feedback is appreciated if anyone tests it)

 ## 📦 Download the Models